Merrick Boulevard buses: Later improvements

+Queens bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Merrick Bolevard buses would have contained one high-density "intra-borough" route, the QT18.
 The Q5 would have been replaced by a "subway connector" route with nonstop section on Merrick Boulevard, the QT42.
 The Q85 would have been replaced by a "subway connector", the QT43, that would instead run on Guy R. Brewer Boulevard.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q25 would be extended south to Merrick Boulevard, providing local service there.
 The Q5 and Q85 would become "zone" routes with nonstop sections on Merrick Boulevard, with the Q5 taking over the Q85 branch to 243rd Street.
 A new "zone" route, the Q86 (unrelated to the former Rosedale feeder route), would take over the Q5 branch to Green Acres Mall.

+A final bus-redesign plan was released in December 2023.
+Under this plan, the Q25 would not serve the corridor; instead, the Q5 would become a limited route terminating at Merrick Boulevard and 233rd Street, making local stops along the corridor.
+The Q85 would become a zone route, as in the previous plan, and two new zone routes would be created.
+The Q86 zone route would travel along Brookville Boulevard and 243rd Street to Rosedale, using the old routing of the Q5 nighttime branch and the Q85 branch to Rosedale, and the Q87 zone route would travel along Merrick Boulevard and Hook Creek Boulevard to Green Acres Mall, using the old routing of the Q5 daytime branch.
+These new routes would provide more frequent service along existing branches of the Q5 and Q85.